NuiS4ncE/heppabot/README.md

 Heppabot created by NuiS4ncE https://github.com/NuiS4ncE, PPeltola https://github.com/PPeltola and luxville https://github.com/luxville.

 # Heppabot
 Heppabot is a Java program that parses HTML from https://heppa.herokuapp.com/candidates.
 Bot is meant for University of Helsinki CS students to get voting statistics from aforementioned website.
+Heppabot can be found on Telegram with username @official_heppabot .

 ## Commands